 Long-Term Stock-Based Incentive Compensation.
 As described above, one of our key compensation philosophies is that long-term stock-based incentive compensation strengthens the alignment of the interests of our executive officers with our shareholders.
 The Compensation Committee believes that the strategy of granting time-based vesting stock awards is in the best interest of the Company and its shareholders, as executive officers only receive the benefit from these awards to the extent they continue their employment with the Company through the vesting period.
-The Compensation Committee has also approved the grant of performance-based vesting stock awards in prior years (although it did not do so in 2017), and may continue to do so in the future.
+In addition, the Compensation Committee has approved the grant of performance-based vesting stock awards to certain of our executive officers from time to time (including in 2018).

 Equity incentive awards are generally granted to our executive officers on an annual basis.
-Award levels in 2017 were consistent with the objectives and approaches discussed above, and consistent with the Company's retention, performance, and shareholder alignment objectives.
-The Compensation Committee typically approves these awards at its first quarter committee meeting, and followed this process in 2017 as well.
+Award levels in 2018 were consistent with the objectives and approaches discussed above, and consistent with the Company's retention, performance, and shareholder alignment objectives.
+The Compensation Committee typically approves these awards at its first quarter committee meeting, and followed this process in 2018 as well.
 Awards are granted on the date of the committee meeting.
 The Compensation Committee may also approve additional equity incentive awards in certain special circumstances, such as promotion of an executive officer to a new position, the addition of new executive team members, or in recognition of special contributions or achievements by an executive officer.
-During 2017, the following RSUs were granted to our Named Executive Officers pursuant to the 2016 Plan:
+In March 2018, the following time-based RSUs were granted to our Named Executive Officers pursuant to the 2016 Plan:

-Shares Subject to Time-Based Aggregate Grant Date Fair Vesting RSU Value of Shares Subject to Name and Title Grant Time Based Vesting(1) Robert A. Frist, Jr., President and Chief Executive Officer 4,859 \$ 114,381 J. Edward Pearson, Senior Vice President, Chief Operating Officer 4,859 114,381 Gerard M. Hayden, Jr. Senior Vice President, Chief Financial Officer 4,375 102,988 Michael Sousa, Senior Vice President and President, Echo, Inc. 4,859 114,381 Jeffrey S. Doster, Senior Vice President, Chief Information Officer 4,375 102,988
+Aggregate Grant

+Date Fair Value

+Shares Subject of Shares

+to Time-Based Subject to

+Vesting RSU Time Based

+Name and Title Grant Vesting (1)

+Robert A. Frist, Jr., Chief Executive Officer 5,325 \$ 131,528

+J. Edward Pearson, President and Chief Operating Officer 5,325 131,528

+Gerard M. Hayden, Jr. Senior Vice President, Chief Financial Officer 4,587 113,299

+Michael Sousa, Senior Vice President and President, Verity, Inc. 5,325 131,528

+Jeffrey D. Cunningham, Senior Vice President, Chief Technology Officer 4,587 113,299